stonepros/stone/doc/rbd/iscsi-initiator-win.rst

 #.
 Under the "Connet using" section, select a “Target portal IP” .
 Select the
-   “Enable CHAP login on” and enter the "Name" and "Target secret" values from the Ceph iSCSI Ansible client credentials section, and click OK.
+   “Enable CHAP login on” and enter the "Name" and "Target secret" values from the Stone iSCSI Ansible client credentials section, and click OK.

 #.
 Repeat steps 5 and 6 for each target portal defined when setting up
    the iSCSI gateway.